 The vacuum gripper has been the standard EOAT in manufacturing because of its high level of flexibility.
 This type of robot gripper uses a rubber or polyurethane suction cup to pick up items.
 Some vacuum grippers use a closed-cell foam rubber layer, rather than suction cups, to complete the application.

-Pneumatic Grippers: This is the most popular type of gripper due to its compact size, light weight, and force.
-They can easily be incorpated into tight work cells, which can come in handy in manufacturing.
-Pneumatic grippers can be either opened or closed, earning them the nickname “bang bang” actuators because of the "bang" sound created by the metal-on-metal punctuation when operated.
+The pneumatic gripper is popular due to its compact size and light weight.
+It can easily be incorporated into tight spaces, which can be helpful in the manufacturing industry.
+Pneumatic robot grippers can either be opened or closed, earning them the nickname “bang bang” actuators, because of the noise created when the metal-on-metal gripper operates.

-Servo-Electric Grippers: These types of grippers are appearing more and more frequently in industrial settings due to the fact that they are easy to control.
-Electronic motors control the movement of the gripper jaws through an electronic control.
-These grippers allow for flexibility in gripper strength when handling parts.
-They can detect if an object has been picked up by the robot through encoders.
-Servo-Electric grippers are also the cleanest and most cost effective with no air lines.
+The servo-electric gripper appears more and more in industrial settings, due to the fact that it is easy to control.
+Electronic motors control the movement of the gripper jaws.
+These grippers are highly flexible and allow for different material tolerances when handling parts.
+Servo-electric grippers are also cost effective because they are clean and have no air lines.

 RobotWorx is an experienced material handling robot integrator.
 We are able to not only help you chose the right type of gripper, but we can also customize the size and shape needed to fit our specific product needs.
 Choosing the proper gripper is essential to ensuring successful automation applications.
 For more information, contact RobotWorx today at 740-251-4312.